LXJS/lxjs-site-2012/pages/about/content.md

 ![Tiago Rodrigues](/img/fronhas/trodrigues.jpeg)

-I am a JavaScript developer at Top 10 I am a free and open source software user and advocate, and a strong webstandards defender.
+JavaScript developer at Top10.com, previously at Playfish and SAPO.
+Mostly a frontend developer with an engineering background, becoming a more seasoned Node.js developer.
+Free and open source software user and advocate, and a strong webstandards defender.

 [http://trodrigues.net/](http://trodrigues.net/)